-About the writer: Born and raised in Sweden, Pia Cook has four produced features, a fifth one in pre-pro, and twenty five shorts to her name (full IMDB credits here.)
-She started writing screenplays in 2006 and has written seventy short screenplays and ten features.
-(Yeah… that’s not a typo.
-Seven ZERO.)
-She can be reached at gatortales “AT” gmail!
+About the writer: Born and raised in Sweden, Pia Cook is director of the short film Them That’s Dead and writer of produced feature films Finders Keepers: The Root of All Evil and Blackout.
+She started writing screenplays in 2006 and has written over sixty short screenplays and ten features.
+She can be reached at gatortales – “AT” – gmail.

 Find more scripts available for production

 This screenplay may not be used or reproduced for any purpose including educational purposes without the expressed written permission of the author.